ngaridennis33/java/SpringFramework/notes.md

 available in the Spring application context.
 It helps Spring identify which specific bean should be injected when there are multiple candidates.

+@RestController - This is an annotation used to define a RESTful web service.
+When you annotate a class with
+@RestController, it's essentially a specialized version of @Controller that's specifically tailored for RESTful web services.